folio-org/docs/content/en/docs/Access/Courses/courses.md

 Note that when you put an item on reserve for a course, FOLIO copies information from Inventory into the reserve record in order to support searching within the Courses app.

-This means that if any information about that reserve changes in Inventory after it was put on Reserve, you may need to remove and re-add the item record to bring over the information into the Courses app.
+This means that if any information about that reserve item changes in Inventory after it was put on Reserve, you may need to remove and re-add the item record to bring over the information into the Courses app.

 Information that is copied to support searching includes:
 * Title and contributor from the instance record;